18 Best Edge Computing Companies In 2025

 What is the future of edge computing?

-According to the Grand View Research report, the global edge computing market size is expected to grow at a CAGR of 38% from 2021 to 2028.
-The market size will be valued at $63 billion by the end of 2028.
+The global edge computing market size is expected to exceed $155.9 billion by 2030, growing at a CAGR of 36.9%.
 Particular use cases (such as 5G, network function virtualization, and next-generation Cloud Delivery Networks) are expected to play a substantial role in this growth during the forecast period.

 Read More